 We strapped ourselves into our safety harnesses and wobbled and ziplined along.
 The course was mostly inhabited by kids and pre-teens, but we still had a good time.

-IT is a great place to visit on a family trip and is just a short mile and a half from Union Station.
+It is a great place to visit on a family trip and is just a short mile and a half from Union Station.

 Another Train Ride

 After the course, we walked back to the train and rode back to Greenfield.
-The day had been nice, and the train comfortable.
+The day had been nice, and the train was comfortable.
 It’s nice to have Amtrak service back in town in the Pioneer Valley.
-Whether you want to visit Connecticut or New York on a trip, or to go home, or to visit family the Valley Flyer is a great, dependable option.
+Whether you want to visit Connecticut or New York on a trip, to go home, or to visit family the Valley Flyer is a great, dependable option.